-The Spartanburg Community College Foundation (the "Foundation") is a certain separately chartered legal entity whose activities are related to those of the College and exists primarily to provide financial assistance and other support to the College and its educational program.
+The Spartanburg Community College Foundation (the "Foundation") is a separately chartered legal entity whose activities are related to those of the College and exists primarily to provide financial assistance and other support to the College and its educational program.
 Financial statements for that entity are prepared by accountants and retained by the Foundation.

 Management has reviewed its relationship with the Foundation under existing guidance of GASB Statement No. 14, as amended by GASB 39.
-Because of the nature and significance of its relationship with the College, the Foundation is considered a component unit of the College.
+Because of the nature and significance of its relationship with the College, the Foundation is considered a component unit of the College, however, the Spartanburg Community College Foundation financial statements are not included in these financial statements, as required by GASB Statement No. 61.